fbpx

 The first half of the stage passes through the village of Pokrvenik near the edge of Prespa Lake in the southwest corner of North Macedonia.
 In Pokrvenik, there are accommodation possibilities for those wishing to stop a little earlier on this slightly longer stage.
 After, it continues on to its final destination: the city of Bitola, one of the oldest and largest cities in the country.

 Bitola is famous for its ancient culture and its wonderful food.
-It is also one of the most pleasant spots in the region and a wonderful place to rest for the night, have a great meal, visit the outdoor green market and take in one or more of the museums.
-The highlights in town include: Širok Sokak Street, the city’s walking and shopping avenue; the ruins of Heraclea Lyncestis, which was established by Philip II of Macedon; the Bitola Clock Tower; and the Bitola Museum.
+It is also one of the most pleasant spots in the region and a wonderful place to rest for the night, have a great meal, visit the outdoor green market, and take in one or more of the museums.
+The highlights in town include Širok Sokak Street, the city’s walking and shopping avenue; the ruins of Heraclea Lyncestis, which was established by Philip II of Macedon; the Bitola Clock Tower; and the Bitola Museum.

 Stage 3: Bitola - Kruševo